-- Programs with a graduation GPA of 2.50, 3.00, or 3.25: Grades of C, D, and F (including +/- grades) will be revised to Q and will no longer be included in the calculation of the student's cumulative GPA.
-Grades of A (including +/- grades) and grades of B+ and B will not be revised and will continue to be included in the calculation of the student's cumulative GPA.
-Grades of B- will be revised only in cases where not doing so will cause the student's cumulative GPA to be too low for eligibility for readmission. - 2.
-Programs with a 2.00 graduation GPA: Grades of D and F (including +/- grades) will be revised to Q and will no longer be included in the calculation of the student's cumulative GPA.
-Grades of A and B (including +/- grades) and grades of C+ and C will not be revised and will continue to be included in the calculation of the student's cumulative GPA.
-Grades of C- will be revised only in cases where not doing so will cause the student's cumulative GPA to be too low for eligibility for readmission. - 3.
+- Programs with a graduation GPA of 2.50, 3.00, or 3.25: Grades of C, D and F (including +/- grades) will be revised to Q and will no longer be included in the calculation of the student's cumulative GPA.
+Grades of A and B (including +/- grades) will not be revised and will continue to be included in the calculation of the student's cumulative GPA. - Programs with a 2.00 graduation GPA: Grades of D and F (including +/- grades) will be revised to Q and will no longer be included in the calculation of the student's cumulative GPA.
+Grades of A, B, and C (including +/- grades) will not be revised and will continue to be included in the calculation of the student's cumulative GPA. - 3.
 Students who have been granted Academic Amnesty are not eligible for graduation honors.